Constants of motion in gravitational self-force theory: Applications

 \subsection{Homoclinic orbits on the separatrix}

 We now turn our attention to the separatrix between bound and plunging orbits.
 Orbits on this separatrix correspond to homoclinic trajectories that are maximally ``zoom-whirly'', with a single radial excursion (the ``zoom'') to apastron and an infinite ``whirl'' phase in approaching and departing periastron~\cite{Bombelli:1991eg,Dean:1999jr,Levin:2008mq,Perez-Giz:2008ajn}; a point with orbital radius precisely \emph{at} this periastron is a fixed point, corresponding to an unstable circular orbit.
 The homoclinic orbits necessarily have an infinite radial period, taking infinite time to leave the fixed point in the past and infinite time to reach it in the future.
 Hence, they have vanishing radial frequency, and we can use $\Omega_r=0$ to define the location of the separatrix, to all orders in the mass ratio.
 At geodesic order, the condition $\Omega_r=0$ corresponds to $p=6+2e$.
 Since we have chosen the quasi-Keplerian parameters $(p,e)$ to be geodesically related to the frequencies, the separatrix remains at $p=6+2e$ at all SF orders.
-Denoting points on the separatrix with a star, as in $(p_\star,e_\star)$, we parameterize the separatrix location as $p_{\star}(e) = 6 + 2e$.
+Denoting points on the separatrix with a star, as in $(p_\star,e_\star)$, we parametrize the separatrix location as $p_{\star}(e) = 6 + 2e$.
 The azimuthal frequency can then be obtained as a pure function of the eccentricity, $\Omega_\phi^{\star}(e) = \Omega_\phi(p_{\star}(e),e)$.
 Computing this explicitly from Eq.~\eqref{eqn:OmegasofPE} is in fact nontrivial because the limit of $\Omega_\phi(p,e)$ as $\delta \equiv p - p_{\star}(e) \rightarrow 0$ is singular.
-To examine this limit, we first apply the relations between elliptic functions provided in Eqs.~\eqref{eq:Pi_rule}--\eqref{eq:Pi_rule_applications}, then use the near-separatrix behavior of the elliptic integral function of the third kind $\Pi(\cdot|\cdot)$ provided in Eq.~(3.5)~of~Ref.~\cite{Lhost:2024jmw}, as well as the limits
+To examine this limit, we first apply the relations between elliptic functions provided in Eqs.~\eqref{eq:Pi_rule} and \eqref{eq:Pi_rule_applications}, then use the near-separatrix behavior of the elliptic integral function of the third kind, $\Pi(\cdot|\cdot)$, provided in Eq.~(3.5)~of~Ref.~\cite{Lhost:2024jmw}, as well as the limits

 Using the expansions of the elliptic integrals, we can determine that all three periods diverge logarithmically:

 implying that $\Omega_r$ vanishes in this limit (as expected).
 On the other hand, the geodesic redshift $\langle z_0 \rangle = \hat{T}_r/\hat{\mathcal{T}}_r$ has a finite near-separatrix limit: